Press enter to skip the top menu

 Cognitive Load Theory

 The theory of CL was first introduced in the 1980s.
 It emphasises that all new information is first processed in the volatile and low capacity working memory before being stored in long-term memory as a schema (Sweller, Merriënboer, & Paas, 2019).
 The CL consists of three sub-loads: intrinsic, extraneous and germane.
-The intrinsic is the load placed on the learner by the complexity of the topic that is to be learned.
-The extraneous is the load placed by external sources not directly related to the topic, i.e. noise in class or syntax of a programming language.
+The intrinsic is the load placed on the learner by the complexity of the topic that is to be learne The extraneous is the load placed by external sources not directly related to the topic, i.e. noise in class or syntax of a programming language.
 Germane load is that which is devoted to actual learning (Sorva J. , 2012).

 For lesson design we should be aiming at eliminating extraneous load and reducing the intrinsic load (Sweller, van Merrienboer, & Paas, 1998).
 Clearly we cannot eliminate the latter completely, since then there would be nothing new to learn.
-On the other hand if the new topic is too complex the resulting intrinsic load may leave no space for the germane load, thus resulting in no schema being created.
-Extraneous load can be reduced using worked examples and the intrinsic load by breaking a complex topic into smaller subtopics, which should be recombined only when the learner has created appropriate schemas for each of the subtopics (Sorva J. , 2012).
+On the other hand if the new topic is too complex the resulting intrinsic load may leave no space for the germane load, thus resulting in no schema being create Extraneous load can be reduced using worked examples and the intrinsic load by breaking a complex topic into smaller subtopics, which should be recombined only when the learner has created appropriate schemas for each of the subtopics (Sorva J. , 2012).

 Go to top